Rosca de Reyes is a sweet yeasted bread that has been a part of Dia de Reyes in Mexico for more than 400 years.

 Sugar and fruit adornments

-The sugared or crystallized fruits are made to resemble jewels, imitating the jeweled Wise Men’s crowns.
+The sugared or crystallized fruits are made to resemble the jewels of the Wise Men’s crowns.
 Some bakers soak the dried fruit in rum or brandy for a few days for a beautifully perfumed scent.
 Traditional fruits used in Mexico include higos (figs), acitrón (crystallized biznaga catcus) and ate (fruit paste) in primarily red and green colors.
-However, the biznaga cactus has been an endangered species since 2003 and is very difficult to find nowadays.
-As such, most bakers use ate (pronounced “ah-tay”), which can be made with several kinds of fruit, including quince (known as ate de membrillo) and guava (ate de guayaba).
+In some parts of Mexico, you’ll find candied pineapple, maraschino cherries, and other candied fruits.

 The sugar-paste coating also included in between the dried fruits may look familiar; it’s the same topping you find on other types of pan dulce such as conchas.

 The one pictured below is an individual-sized rosca from the Mexican bakery El Globo in Mexico City.